Stinky Dog Breath: Why Does My Dog’s Breath Smell Like Poop?

 Okay, let us repeat ourselves and remind you that your dog does lick his butt.
 You know that, right?
 And butt-licking does lead to breath smelling like…butt.
 More particularly, poo, if we’re getting to the down and dirty of it.

 But the thing is–like all of us–our breath isn’t really based on so much of what we put into our mouths as much as it is how our mouths and our guts combat that.
-If your fluffy friend’s breath smells like excrements or your dog has fishy breath, it’s likely that his microbiome isn’t healthy and his dental hygiene is suffering.
+If your fluffy friend’s breath smells like excrement or your dog has fishy breath, it’s likely that his microbiome isn’t healthy, and his dental hygiene is suffering.

-Canine halitosis may also be be caused by some sugar imbalances or kidney/liver disease your dog is dealing with, but most of the time, if your dog’s mouth smells, it’s because they’re not digesting their food properly and they don’t have good dog gut health.
+Canine halitosis may also be caused by some sugar imbalances or kidney/liver disease your dog is dealing with, but most of the time, if your dog’s mouth smells, it’s because they’re not digesting their food properly, and they don’t have good dog gut health.

-How Can I Help My Dog’s Breath to Smell Better?
+How Can I Help My Dog’s Breath Smell Better?

 If your four-legged friend is suffering from poor oral hygiene, he’s going to have bad breath.
-Pieces of food left behind will entice nasty-smelling bacteria to hit your dog’s gums and teeth up for a good time and the end result?
+Pieces of food left behind will entice nasty-smelling bacteria to hit your dog’s gums and teeth up for a good time, and the end result?
 Whew!
 Stinky dog breath!
-It is important to have your dog’s teeth checked regularly as tartar build up can cause tooth decay or mouth infection to prevent foul breath and improve overall dental health of your pet.
-You can get your dog’s teeth brushed and cleaned professionally or also do it yourself by using a dog toothpaste.
+It is important to have your dog’s teeth checked regularly, as tartar buildup can cause tooth decay or mouth infection, to prevent foul breath and improve the overall dental health of your pet.
+You can get your dog’s teeth brushed and cleaned professionally, or also do it yourself by using a dog toothpaste.
 Dental chews and treats can also help with maintaining your dog’s dental care.

 Stinky Dog Breath: What Goes in Affects What Comes Out!